 Here are some common plumbing leaks and how you can help prevent them.

 Prevention is the best way to avoid plumbing leaks in your home or business.
-If you suspect a leak, call Black Mountain Plumbing today at (858) 536-4161.
-We have been serving San Diego for over 25 years.
+If you have a water leak in house who to call is Black Mountain Plumbing today at (858) 536-4161.

 Serving San Diego and San Diego County for over 30 years with quality work and great service.
 We also service these cities – El Cajon, La Mesa, Lakeside, Poway, Ramona, Santee, Pacific Beach, La Jolla, University City, Tierrasanta, Rancho Penasquitos, Rancho Bernardo, Rancho Santa Fe, Encinitas, Del Mar, Solana Beach, Leucadia, Sorrento Valley, Miramar, Mira Mesa, Scripps Ranch, Vista, Carlsbad, San Marcos, Fairbanks Ranch, 4S Ranch, and Sabre Springs.